Dutch Oven Daddy

 Split image for social media of the recipe spaghetti and meatballs.

-If you love the idea of tasty one pot meals, then add our Chicken Broccoli Casserole and Sausage, Peppers, and Rice to your menu rotation.
+If you love fuss free dinners like this, add our Chicken Broccoli Skillet Casserole and Sausage, Peppers, and Rice to your weeknight rotation.

 Jump to:

-• How To Make Skillet Spaghetti and Meatballs
+• How to Make One Pot Spaghetti and Meatballs

 • Recipe FAQs